Thanasornsawan/tool_shop_cypress/README.md

-# Automate web testing with Cypress javascript
+# Automate web and API testing with Cypress typescript

 This practice use website https://practicesoftwaretesting.com/ for testing. <br/>
+You may want to see detail about API documentation and how to setup web testing on localhost from https://github.com/testsmith-io/practice-software-testing <br/>

 ## Command to run project